MouhcineZouhri/group-social-media/README.md

 - there is global role such MEMBER AND ADMIN for all group  , and custom role specific for a group .

+- ADMIN has all authorities .

+- MEMBER has only MEMBER authority .

 - authorities :

      MEMBER  : CREATE NON APPROVE POST AND GET POSTS .